Hazel (TV series): Main cast

 The original NBC series starred Don DeFore and Whitney Blake as George and Dorothy Baxter.

-When CBS picked up the series for the 5th season, they replaced DeFore and Blake with Ray Fulmer and Lynn Borden who played the character George’s younger brother and sister-in-law.
-Julia Benjamin was added to the cast as their daughter, Suzie.
+When CBS picked up the series for the fifth season, they replaced DeFore and Blake with Ray Fulmer and Lynn Borden, who played George’s younger brother and sister-in-law.
+Julia Benjamin was added to the cast as their daughter, Susie.
 CBS felt a younger cast would improve the ratings.
 The CBS broadcast began September 13, 1965.